 With online Batch Analytics, a multi-variate analysis of your process is performed based on models generated from a compilation of historical batches.
 Faults in the batch process are detected in real time giving operators and the operations team the ability to take corrective action before negative impacts on product quality occur.
 The models may also be used to provide operators with a continuous prediction of end-of-batch quality parameters.

-In his presentation, he’ll highlight that the Batch Analytics application can be used with DeltaV control systems back to version 9 by installing the application on a non-DeltaV workstation.
+In his presentation, he’ll highlight that the Batch Analytics application can be used with DeltaV distributed control systems (DCSs) back to version 9 by installing the application on a non-DeltaV workstation.
 Connections need to be made to the DeltaV Batch Executive, Batch Historian, and OPC server as well as the plant data historian (Continuous Historian or PI).
 He’ll share the steps to install the Batch Analytics software as well as make the required connections.

 One of the great things about user conferences such as the Emerson Exchange is the practical sharing of ways to accomplish things.
 There’s nothing like step-by-step knowledge exchange.
 If you’re a DeltaV Batch user, Dave’s presentation (it will be presented two times) will be the place to be.